-Security Attribute Operations Provided Guidance Evaluator's Comment Job owner View [CCECG] chapter 5 Configure the printer section Stored jobs provides instructions on how to view details and retrieve stored faxes.
-The evaluator determined that per the guidance description, job owner can be viewed via the EWS and the Control Panel.
-Fax owner View [CCECG] chapter 5 Configure the printer section Stored jobs provides instructions on how to view details and retrieve stored faxes.
-The evaluator determined that per the guidance description, fax owner can be viewed via the EWS.
+Security Attribute Operations Provided Guidance Evaluator's Comment as described in the subsection "Configure custom permission sets".
+Step-by-step instructions are provided to create, modify, delete, and view a custom permission set.
+Job owner View [CCECG] chapter 5 "Configure the printer" section "Stored jobs".
+The evaluator determined that per the guidance description, job owner can be viewed via the EWS and the Control Panel as described in subsection "Manage stored jobs".
+These steps describe how the job owner must PIN-protect his job and how to cancel all print driver jobs without PIN protection.
+Fax owner View [CCECG] chapter 5 "Configure the printer" section "Fax".
+The evaluator determined that per the guidance description, fax owner can be viewed via the EWS as describes in subsection "Fax receive job owner".